Skip to main content

 Supported languages

 For Python, you can install the Weaviate client library with the optional agents extras to use Weaviate Agents.
 This will install the weaviate-agents package along with the weaviate-client package.
-For JavaScript, you can install the weaviate-agents package alongside the weaviate-client package.
+For TypeScript/JavaScript, you can install the weaviate-agents package alongside the weaviate-client package.

 Install the client library using the following command: